-Do you want to offer the public a means of buying or selling currencies via an automated distributor without the intervention of a natural person?
+You want to offer the public a means of buying or selling currencies through an automated distributor without the involvement of a natural person?

-- CSA Staff Notice 21-327 - Guidance on the Application of Securities Legislation to Entities Facilitating the Trading of Crypto Assets (pdf - 124 KB)This link will open in a new windowUpdated on 16 January 2020CSA Staff Notice 21-327 relating to the Application of Securities Legislation to Entities Facilitating the Trading of Crypto Assets.
+- CSA Staff Notice 21-327 (pdf - 124 KB)This link will open in a new windowUpdated on January 16, 2020CSA Staff Notice 21-327 relating to the Application of Securities Legislation to Entities Facilitating the Trading of Crypto Assets. — Guidance on the Application of Securities Legislation to Entities Facilitating the Trading of Crypto Assets

 Equity crowdfunding and peer-to-peer lending